-The Keck Interferometer is a ground-based component of NASA's Exoplanet Exploration Program.
-At 4,150 meters (13,600 feet) above the Pacific Ocean, atop the dormant volcano Mauna Kea on the "Big Island" of Hawaii, the twin Keck Telescopes are the world's largest telescopes for optical and near-infrared astronomy.
-The Keck Interferometer joins these giant telescopes to form a powerful astronomical instrument.
+The Keck Interferometer was a ground-based component of NASA's Exoplanet Exploration Program.
+At 4,150 meters (13,600 feet) above the Pacific Ocean, atop the dormant volcano Mauna Kea on the "Big Island" of Hawaii, the twin Keck Telescopes have the largest collecting areas of any optical or infrared telescope (as of July 2015 when this page was last updated).
+The Keck Interferometer joined these giant telescopes to form a powerful astronomical instrument.

 The basic concept for the Keck Interferometer was described in the TOPS (Toward Other Planetary Systems) report and restated in the 1996 Road Map for the Exploration of Neighboring Planetary Systems, reviewed by a blue ribbon panel chaired by Professor Charles Townes, a Nobel Prize winning physicist.
 In 1996, in response to the recommendations of these and other advisory committees, NASA embarked on a program to implement the Keck Interferometer project.
 NASA selected JPL to implement the interferometer jointly with the California Association for Research in Astronomy (CARA).
 In 1996, NASA also joined as a partner in the Keck Observatory.

 Since 2003, the Keck Interferometer has been in scheduled operation for a range of peer-reviewed science programs.
 For example, KI observations have been used to study questions about the origins of stars and galaxies.
 Recent results include observations of disks around young stars which may be in the process of forming planets, and measurements of the massive disks of gas and dust surrounding the black holes at the center of several nearby galaxies.

 The Keck Interferometer was operational from 2003 to 2012 and was used for a range of peer-reviewed science programs.
 Science highlights from the visibility mode include: